dokku/dokku/docs/processes/scheduled-cron-tasks.md

 #### Specifying commands

 The `app.json` file for a given app can define a special `cron` key that contains a list of commands to run on given schedules.
-The following is a simple example `app.json` that simply runs the command `true` once a day:
+The following is a simple example `app.json` that simply runs the command `npm run send-email` once a day:

 ```
 {
   "cron": [
     {
-      "command": "true",
+      "command": "npm run send-email",
       "schedule": "@daily"
     }
   ]